 Let’s say chocolate is the bane of your existence and you must kick it from your diet for good.
 Buy all of your favourite chocolates, if it’s just one then buy 1 kind if you have 5 different favourites buy all 5.
 Make sure you buy more than enough to supply yourself as the only food you will be eating for 24 hrs.

 Yes, that is right, eat those chocolates (or whatever food it is you’re trying to kick) for 24 hours straight.
 You are allowed no other food.
 You will get sick (literally) of your chosen food by the time those 24 hours are up.

 The Premise Behind This Strategy

 Most people can relate to this: Is there a certain food you cannot eat anymore because you have gotten sick off of it at one time?
-Maybe it was food poisoning, maybe you had the flu, maybe you drank too much alcohol ect.
-The reasoning doesn’t necessarily matter, because your brain associates being nauseated with this particular food it has been conditioned to reject even to mere thought of it.
+Maybe it was food poisoning, maybe you had the flu, maybe you drank too much alcohol etc. The reasoning doesn’t necessarily matter, because your brain associates being nauseated with this particular food it has been conditioned to reject even the mere thought of it.

 Your brain is currently wired to gaining pleasure from eating your chosen food.
 The objective of this strategy is to rewire your brain to associate disgust with your chosen food.